Trump to invoke executive privilege in Jan.6 House inquiry - ExBulletin

 Thompson said the committee needs to understand all the details of the events leading up to the attack, including who was involved in their planning and funding.

 Alexander claimed lawmakers helped him plan the rally that led to the siege on Capitol Hill.
-He’s been in Trump orbit for a few years, even being a participant in the Trumps Presidential Social Media Summit in July 2019 which included dozens of other far-right conservative and provocative voices.
+He’s been in Trump orbit for a few years, even being a participant in Trump’s Presidential Social Media Summit in July 2019, which included dozens of other far-right conservative and provocative voices.

 In October 2020, the Arizona Republican Party appeared to ask its supporters to consider giving their lives to keep Trump in power, retweeting Alexanders’ promise on Twitter that he was willing to give my life for it. fight.